raj30/rajat-jain/src/pages/posts/einstein-got-your-back-converting-lead-to-an-opportunity.md

 1. **Convert Lead to Opportunity**

    Let's create a Next best Action which includes
-   * Flow (To Convert The Lead)
+   * Flow (To convert the lead)
-   * Apex Class (Contains the Mapping of Lead to Opportunity fields - Invoked by Flow)
+   * Apex Class (Contains the mapping of lead to opportunity fields - Invoked by flow)
-   * Only one choice can be selected in the interval of 90 Days
+   * Only one choice can be selected in the interval of 90 days
-   * It will appear only when Lead Status is ‘Working - Contacted’
+   * It will appear only when lead status is ‘Working - Contacted’

    ![Lead Conversion](/images/Convert Lead.png "Lead Conversion")
 2. **Predict Closed Won Opportunities**

-   Let's create one Einstein Prediction Builder to predict the Closed Won probability of an ongoing opportunity.
+   Let's create one Einstein Prediction Builder to predict the 'Closed Won' probability of an ongoing opportunity.
 I have used a custom formula field which returns true if Opp Stage is ‘Closed Won’ otherwise returns false.
-The result is saved in another custom field as a checkbox and it helps to create a custom list view that shows all the possible ‘Closed Won’ Opportunities after successfully enabling the prediction builder.
+The result is saved in another custom field as a checkbox and it helps to create a custom list view that shows all the possible ‘Closed Won’ opportunities after successfully enabling the prediction builder.

    ![Prediction Builder](/images/Prediction Builder.png "Prediction Builder")
 3. **Suggest Quotation based on Opp Line Items**

    Let's create a Next best Action which includes
    * Flow (To create Quotes and Quote Line Items)
-   * Only one choice can be selected in the interval of 90 Days
+   * Only one choice can be selected in the interval of 90 days
-   * It will appear only when the Opportunity Stage is ‘Needs Analysis’
+   * It will appear only when the Opportunity stage is ‘Needs Analysis’

    ![](/images/Show Quotes 1.png)